Meaty, thick-cut pork chops. With deliciously spicy kimchi pan sauce. Simple, Korean-inspired food that tastes like a feast.

 - Add kimchi and saute until soft and golden orange in color, about 5-7 minutes.
 Use the spatula to stir the kimchi around in the pan.
-When the kimchi is fully cooked, add water.
+When the kimchi is soft, add water.
 The "sauce" should bubble and reduce until dark red and somewhat thickened.
 There should be enough liquid to coat the bottom of the pan.

 - Add pork chops and any residual pork juice back into the pan.
 Transfer kimchi to the top of the pork chops and let the pork chops finish cooking in the sauce, another 2-3 minutes.
 The sauce should thicken Be careful that it doesn't become too dark and syrupy or evaporate completely.